 The title you choose needs to be unique to the page, work with search intent (see the previous point), contain targeted keywords and motivate someone to click on it.
 That’s a lot to accomplish in such a short piece of text, which is why it needs to be optimised.

 Don’t just copy a paragraph from your piece and hope for the best.
 Take some time to construct something that will really stand out.
 If you can include a CTA, even better!

 A meta description (aka a meta description attribute or tag) is an HTML element that describes and summarises the contents of your webpage for users and the search engines crawling your site.

-When someone searches for ‘something’, the search engines create SERPs; Search Engine Results Pages (unless it’s a Googlewhack, then it’s just a SERP).
-These list the relevant results of the search and hopefully you’re one of them and more hopefully, they click on your link.
+When someone searches for ‘something’, the search engines generate something called SERPs; Search Engine Results Pages (unless it’s a Googlewhack, then it’s just a SERP).

-There’s a greater chance they look at yours if the meta-description hasn’t been automatically generated and looks like it was created by a human.
+There’s a greater chance they look at your site in the results if the meta-description hasn’t been automatically generated and looks like it was created by a human.
 Like you.